Tool for encoding / decoding with the Base62 encoding system, using all alphanumeric characters (upper and lower case) forming a base 62.

 Base 62 is sometimes used to store numbers in character strings.

 dCode retains ownership of the "Base62 Encoding" source code.
-Any algorithm for the "Base62 Encoding" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Base62 Encoding" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Base62 Encoding" or any other element are not public (except explicit open source licence like Creative Commons).
+Any algorithm for the "Base62 Encoding" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Base62 Encoding" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Base62 Encoding" or any other element are not public (except explicit open source licence).
 Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.

 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.